-"In the Catholic Tradition, responsible citizenship is a virtue, and participation in political life is a moral obligation.
-This obligation is rooted in our baptismal commitment to follow Jesus Christ and to bear Christian witness in all we do."
+"In the Catholic Tradition, responsible citizenship is a virtue, and participation in political life is a moral obligation....
+[This obligation] is rooted in our baptismal commitment to follow Jesus Christ and to bear Christian witness in all we do."

--Forming Consciences for Faithful Citizenship, No 13.
+Forming Consciences for Faithful Citizenship, no. 13

 As Catholics, we are called to be deeply engaged in the work of our communities.
 This includes advocating alongside and on behalf of those who are most vulnerable in our society.
 When we participate in the Catholic Social Ministry Gathering, or other means of lobbying our elected leaders, we bring the gift of the Catholic faith to the public square.
 This is one way we live out our faith, and our voices have made a difference.
-In the past, we've asked Congress to extend unemployment insurance and by the end of the week, it was included in a final spending package.
-We've asked Congress to release Palestinian humanitarian aid and shortly after the Gathering, Congress began releasing the aid.
+For example, In the past, we've asked Congress to extend unemployment insurance and by the end of the week, it was included in a final spending package.